Centro Herpetológico

 Both snakes feed well on laboratory mice.

-Striped Bothrops alternatus seen from above
+Striped Bothrops alternatus seen

 Striped Bothrops alternatus seen from below